-- Develop and maintain a program relating to emergency response - Advocate development of appropriate emergency procedures, programs and plans in all areas across campus - Facilitate a constructive review process for incidents debriefing, analysis, reporting and followup of lessons learned in regard to emergency response system capacities/shortfalls - Review and maintain the Western Disaster Plan and related documents - Develop and enhance related corporate policies, procedures and programs (i.e. Fire Alarm Response, Emergency Response and Hazmat Team guidelines, Medical Emergency protocols, etc.) - Ensure communications processes have the capability to deal with emergency situations - Undertake measures to ensure public awareness relating to emergency preparedness and response - Develop appropriate public information and notification protocols - Liaise with other organizations on emergency response and preparedness - Recommend expenditures related to emergency response and preparedness - The ERC provides advice with respect to emergency response to Western's affiliated colleges (Brescia College, Huron College, and Kings College) which are each represented on the committee as invited guests.
+- Develop and maintain a program relating to emergency response. - Advocate development of appropriate emergency procedures, programs and plans in all areas across campus. - Facilitate a constructive review process for incidents debriefing, analysis, reporting and followup of lessons learned in regard to emergency response system capacities/shortfalls. - Review and maintain the Western Disaster Plan and related documents. - Develop and enhance related corporate policies, procedures and programs (i.e. Fire Alarm Response, Emergency Response and Hazmat Team guidelines, Medical Emergency protocols, etc.). - Ensure communications processes have the capability to deal with emergency situations. - Undertake measures to ensure public awareness relating to emergency preparedness and response. - Develop appropriate public information and notification protocols. - Liaise with other organizations on emergency response and preparedness. - Recommend expenditures related to emergency response and preparedness.